colorfy-software/react-native-colorfy-template/README.md

   ├── __mocks__ // All the mocks needed to setup unit tests ├── __tests__ // Holds all the unit tests (ran by Jest) ├── e2e // Holds all the E2E tests (ran by Detox)
-  ├── scripts // Various usuful scripts accessible via the commands in package.json │   ├── build-unsigned-ipa.sh // Builds an unsigned IPA of any iOS target │   ├── create-pipeline-badge.sh // Creates status SVG badge for the Bitbucket Pipelines to use │   ├── run-detox-ci.sh // Runs Detox in AppCenter (if @appcenter tag was used to setup project)
+  ├── scripts // Various useful scripts accessible via the commands in package.json │   ├── build-unsigned-ipa.sh // Builds an unsigned IPA of any iOS target │   ├── create-pipeline-badge.sh // Creates status SVG badge for the Bitbucket Pipelines to use │   ├── run-detox-ci.sh // Runs Detox in AppCenter (if @appcenter tag was used to setup project)